 You might recall that Star Wars: Galaxy’s Edge used this same virtual queue on the day that it opened to the general public at Walt Disney World…but never again.
 It could be a similar scenario with Rise of the Resistance only using this for opening weekend, in which case everything that follows is moot and irrelevant.
 However, that seems unlikely for a number of reasons…

-First, Star Wars: Rise of the Resistance is the flagship attraction of Galaxy’s Edge, and it’s opening to rave reviews (including ours) in the middle of the holiday season, which is one of the busiest times of the year at Walt Disney World.
-All of this is the recipe for a very popular attraction with high demand.
+First, Star Wars: Rise of the Resistance is the flagship attraction of Galaxy’s Edge, and it’s opening to rave reviews (including ours).
+Even in the off-season, it has remained very popular with high demand.
+“Competition” to experience Star Wars: Rise of the Resistance will remain intense for a long time.

 Second, the physical standby line at Star Wars: Rise of the Resistance is not that long.
 It’s certainly not as long as the queue at Avatar Flight of Passage, and I don’t even think it’s as long as Smugglers Run’s line.
 Even if temporary switchbacks were added outside the entrance (a potential logistical nightmare given the attraction’s location near the land’s entrance), there may not be enough of a physical line to contain everyone who wants to be in line.

 This wouldn’t be a problem with FastPass+, as Walt Disney World can manipulate the ratio of FastPass (the other form of virtual queue) to standby guests to bump up the posted wait time.
 Higher posted wait times then act as a means of discouraging more guests from entering the standby queue, thus meaning fewer guests in that line.
 However, there’s no FastPass+ for Rise of the Resistance, and it’s likely to stay that way for the foreseeable future.